phillwatson/one-stop/user-service/README.md

 the access token claims.
 When refreshing the tokens, the value is compared with that in the refresh token claims.

-The name of the XSRF cookie and header are, by default, ""XSRF-TOKEN"" and "X-XSRF-TOKEN", respectively.
+The name of the XSRF cookie and header are, by default, `"XSRF-TOKEN"` and `"X-XSRF-TOKEN"`, respectively.
 These names can be overridden using the config properties;
 `"one-stop.auth.xsrf.cookie"` and `"one-stop.auth.xsrf.header"`.